Save Our Heritage

 The only ground access to Hanscom Field is via Rt.
 2A (also known as the Battle Road).
 This road goes right through the National Park and cannot be expanded or modified without the taking of National Park land.

 The Hanscom communities view themselves as rural residential communities with a tremendous responsibility to care for and protect the special natural and historic resources located in their midst.
-The communities have all expressed their positions on Hanscom Field through the town meeting process, in which each town adopted the same set of guiding principles as attached.
+The communities have all expressed their positions on Hanscom Field through the town meeting process, in which each town adopted the same set of guiding principles.
 These votes were in each town unanimous.
-In addition, a recent BankBoston study indicates that the character and quality of life of communities like these are the primary driver of location decisions of High Tech companies and are as a result a primary driver of the Massachusetts economy.
+In addition, a recent MIT - BankBoston study indicates that the character and quality of life of communities like these are the primary driver of location decisions of High Tech companies and are as a result a primary driver of the Massachusetts economy.

 No economic analysis shows that the current or potential expansion of Hanscom Field is good for the local, State, or National economy.
 The economic studies done by Massport indicate that the economic and job contribution to the state is equivalent to that of a small to medium sized software company.
 The offsetting costs to the economy resulting from impact on tourism, High Tech company location, loss of natural resources, and property value reductions are completely disproportionate to the contribution.
 By any measure, growing Hanscom Field is a very poor economic decision for the future.